What Home Insurance Actually Covers for Water Damage

 ❌ Flooding from Outside

 Rising water from rain runoff, overflowing rivers, storm surge, or any water that travels over the ground before entering your home is not covered by homeowners insurance.
 Period.
-You need a separate flood insurance policy — either through FEMA's National Flood Insurance Program (NFIP) or a private insurer.
+You need a separate flood insurance policy, either through FEMA's National Flood Insurance Program (NFIP) or a private insurer.

 ❌ Gradual Leaks & Long-Term Seepage

 If a pipe has been slowly dripping behind a wall for months, or a leaky faucet has been rotting your cabinet floor, insurers will likely deny the claim as a maintenance issue.
 You're expected to inspect your home and address problems before they become catastrophic.
+See our guide on home insurance maintenance requirements to learn what insurers expect.

 ❌ Sewer & Drain Backup (Without Endorsement)

 When a sewer line backs up into your basement or a floor drain overflows, that sewage water is explicitly excluded in most base policies.
-You must purchase a water/sewer backup endorsement to be protected.
+You must purchase a water backup endorsement to be protected.

 ❌ Foundation Seepage & Groundwater